nkolban/duktape-esp32/docs/NetVFS.md

 Finally main.js requires('./test.js') which is inside filesystem/app and this is how the app can grow in complexity by bringing in other modules from the NetVFS tree.

 When development is done the filesystem can be written to flash.
-We'd want to run app/main.js but that isn't automatically triggered at the moment.
+We'd want to run app/main.js from flash, and we can trigger this by programming in a "" string for NetVFS_addr.

 The code that triggers all this is in filesystem/start.js